liamzdenek/ferment-ai/memory-bank/ecs-architecture-proposal.md

 - Serialization and deserialization of the entire state
 - Validation of construct binding

+The Journal implementation has been modularized into specialized manager classes, each with a single responsibility:
+- **EventManager**: Handles event publication and subscription
+- **EventTypeManager**: Manages event type registration and validation
+- **EntityManager**: Handles entity creation and management
+- **ComponentManager**: Manages components attached to entities
+- **SystemManager**: Handles system registration and lifecycle
+- **ProcessManager**: Manages process creation and lifecycle
+- **SerializationManager**: Handles serialization and deserialization

 ### Entity

 An Entity is simply a unique identifier with associated components.
 Agents will be entities, and possibly other elements as well.
 Entities have no behavior of their own; all functionality comes from their associated components and the systems that operate on them.